Farhana-Farhana/Safe-Steps/README.md

 ---

-## 🔄 Workflow
+# 🔄 Workflow

 1. User interacts with the frontend interface
-2. Frontend sends requests to Django backend using REST APIs
+2. Frontend sends requests to backend using REST APIs
 3. Backend processes:

    * Authentication